HeatherHillers/workshop_qfield_plugins_de/docs/demo2/DEMO2_MAP_CLICK.md

 ### Retrieve a feature from the plots layer with a LayerUtils feature iterator using a simple expression

-LayerUtils is imported from org.qfield.
+getFeatures is not yet an invokable qgis function.
+Instead we can pass an expression to get a feature iterator from QField's LayerUtils class, which is imported from org.qfield.

 We will query our plots layer for the feature with plot_id = 'b.1'.

 We will retrieve this feature and print its plot id.
 (Not using our coordinates yet.)

 ```qml